peterkuma/django-attach/README.md

 License
 -------

-django-attach is released under the BSD License (see LICENSE for details).
+django-attach is released under the BSD License.
+See LICENSE and LICENSE.third-party for details.